-EN 302 536 sub-band k1)

 Technical parameters also referred to in the harmonised standard

 Note 1: Sub-band a0):

 The antenna size is described by the distance between those two points on the antenna that have the largest distance between them (e.g. for a rectangle shaped antenna the largest diagonal; for a circular shaped antenna the diameter).